 When you invite people into your inner world, you help to build rapport, establish trust and increase the chance of them both buying from you and recommending you to their family and friends.

-These word of mouth referrals are what will continue to work for you long after your event is over.
-Word of mouth is such an underrated marketing tool.
-Multiple studies have shown how it is one of the strongest methods to help grow your business (and it’s free!).
-Data shows as much 90% of purchases rely on word of mouth referrals – HUGE!
+Multiple studies have shown how it is one of the most powerful marketing efforts to help grow your business (and it’s free!).
+Data shows as much 90% of purchases rely on word of mouth referrals.
+This shows what a big opportunity word of mouth marketing presents.

 When planning a business event it’s helpful to break down what you would actually like to achieve as a result.
 This helps you not only get clear on your vision and what the event needs but also helps you to measure whether it was successful and worth it for your business.
-Here are some ways that events can boost your business.

-1. Connect you directly with your audience and potential customers.
+1. Connect you directly with your audience and potential customers

 2. Build your email database.